Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Twin Peaks

-Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller collection that will go on to develop into one of many largest cult hits of the Nineties.
-That includes sturdy performances, a stunning soundtrack and loads of surreal moments, it’s a very mesmerising watch that not too long ago noticed a comeback… Watch Twin Peaks on NOW TV
+Lengthy earlier than the cash moved from movie to TV, Blue Velvet director David Lynch had dipped his toe within the water with this thriller collection that will go on to change into one of many largest cult hits of the Nineteen Nineties.
+That includes sturdy performances, a stunning soundtrack and loads of surreal moments, it’s a really mesmerising watch that just lately noticed a comeback… Watch Twin Peaks on NOW TV

 Twin Peaks: The Return

-In 2017, David Lynch introduced his surrealist drama again from the useless after a 16-year hiatus, and it’s simply as good and bonkers as we may have hoped… Watch Twin Peaks: The Return on NOW TV
+In 2017, David Lynch introduced his surrealist drama again from the lifeless after a 16-year hiatus, and it’s simply as sensible and bonkers as we may have hoped… Watch Twin Peaks: The Return on NOW TV

 30 Rock

-With a star-studded forged which incorporates Jack McBrayer, Judah Friedlander and varied A-list visitor stars (Isabella Rossellini, Will Arnett, Oprah Winfrey, Jennifer Aniston), 30 Rock is an ideal mild comedy for these lacking the office.
+With a star-studded solid which incorporates Jack McBrayer, Judah Friedlander and numerous A-list visitor stars (Isabella Rossellini, Will Arnett, Oprah Winfrey, Jennifer Aniston), 30 Rock is an ideal mild comedy for these lacking the office.
+Watch 30 Rock on NOW TV

 Two Weeks to Stay